coopernurse/barrister-site/docs.md

 Functions have a name, zero or more parameters, and a return type.
 Parameters have a name, and a type.
 Parameters and return types may optionally be declared as arrays.

+All function parameters are required.
+For example, if you have this interface:

+    interface Calculator {
+        add(a int, b int) int
+    }

+You may not call it like this:

+    # Invalid!
+Barrister bindings will reject this call
+    result = client.Calculator.add(3, None)

+If you wish to make parameters optional, define a struct to hold the request fields and mark the fields `[optional]` as desired.
+For example:

+    struct AddRequest {
+        a int
+        b int [optional]
+    }

+    interface Calculator {
+       add(req AddRequest) int
+    }

+Then you can call it like this:

+    # Contrived example of course!
+    result = client.Calculator.add({"a": 2})

+    # or:
+    result = client.Calculator.add({"a": 2, "b": None})

 ### Comments